Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![sentiment]({{< baseurl >}}/images/sentimental_graph.png)

 The figure above shows that the happiness score tends to be low.
-The mean value for the happiness score is -0.298 which is rather low and is in line with the network since we are examining the Marvel Villains and they are most often not described in a kind way.
+The mean value for the happiness score is -0.298 which is rather low and is in line with the network as this is a Marvel villains network and the villains are most often not described in a kind way.

-Next, a bar plot of the average happiness score for all the main antagonists of the Marvel villain's network can be seen below.
+Next, a bar plot of the average happiness score for all the main antagonists of the Marvel villain's network is displayed.

 #### The average happiness score for the Marvel main antanogists

 ![sentiment]({{< baseurl >}}/images/sentimental_graph_2.png)

-From this, it can be concluded that the main antagonists are in fact much sadder than the others.
+From this it can be concluded that the main antagonists are in fact much sadder than the others.
 By only looking at the main antagonists, the average happiness score dropped from -0.298 to -0.583.

 #### Happy WordCloud

 ![happy]({{< baseurl >}}/images/happy_wc.png)

 The names that appear large in the happy WordCloud are e.g Spider-Man, Nathaniel, and John.
 These are all defined as good characters in the Marvel universe.
-In the happy WordCloud, there also appear words like, find, power, shield, and life, which are all quite positive words.
+In the happy WordCloud, there also appear words like, find, power, shield, and life, which are all rather positive words.

 #### Sad WordCloud

 ![sad]({{< baseurl >}}/images/sad_wc.png)

 However, in the sad WordCloud, there are names like Loki, Sylvie, and Mobius who are defined as bad characters in the Marvel universe.
-In the Sad WordCloud, there also appear words like kill, destroy, help, fight and take which are words that describe sad situations.
+In the sad WordCloud, there also appear words like kill, destroy, help, fight and take which are words that describe sad situations.

-## Description of Perfect villain

-#### Description of EVILNESS:
+## Description of EVILNESS:

--| Be in the Marvel villain network.
+- Be in the Marvel villain network.
--| Have high connections to other characters.
+- Have high connections to other characters.
--| Be Main antagonist.
+- Be Main antagonist.
--| Have words like kill, fight and destroy in your description text.
+- Have words like kill, fight and destroy in your description text.

 And, if all else fails, just be more like THANOS and LOKI LAUFEYJARSON!